TuliDas/MindScan-NLP/reports/01_EDA_report.md

 ### Key Insight:
 The embedding visualization suggests that some mental health conditions (e.g., ADHD, Addiction, OCD) have distinct linguistic signatures, while others (especially Depression and Suicidal) are semantically intertwined.
 This overlap highlights the **real-world complexity** of language use in mental health discourse.

+---

+## 8. Key Insights & Observations
+- Summary of findings from all sections
+- Notable patterns, class differences, and data quality remarks